robang74/redfishos/forum/quick-start-guide.md

 **display settings**

-First of all, set the brightness of the screen to the minimum in auto-brightness mode then install and activate the [Pure Black Backgrounds ](https://coderus.openrepos.net/pm2/project/patch-i-see-a-red-door) patch with `Patch Manager`.
-This setting is expected to save energy with an `OLED` display which is the case for Xperia 10 II and III.
+First of all, set the brightness of the screen to the minimum in auto-brightness mode, then install and activate the [Pure Black Backgrounds ](https://coderus.openrepos.net/pm2/project/patch-i-see-a-red-door) patch with `Patch Manager`.
+This setting is expected to save energy with an `OLED` display, which is the case for the Xperia 10 II and III.
 The display should be set to sleep after 30 seconds.

 <sup>________</sup>

 **energy saving mode**

-Set the energy saving mode at 100% of battery threshold to let it stay always active.
-The energy consumption will drop from a 12%/h to a 8%/h which is 33% less on average therefore a 50% of battery lasting.
-At the moment, is is necessary to use `mcetool` from command line:
+Set the energy saving mode at 100% of battery threshold to let it stay active.
+The energy consumption will drop from 12%/h to a 8%/h which is 33% less on average and therefore a 50% of battery will last.
+At the moment, is is necessary to use `mcetool` from the command line:

 * `mcetool --set-psm-threshold=100 --set-power-saving-mode=enabled`